McGill-MiCM/MiCM_Fall2022/README.md

 ## Schedule

-** Notice: This schedule is tentative and subject to change.
-Final dates and time TBA **
+**Notice: This schedule is tentative and subject to change.
+Final dates and time TBA.**

 |Section | Topic | Date | Time | Instructor | Format | Registration |
 |-----| ------| ---- | ----- | ---------- | -------- | ------- |